-We are a clinical-stage biopharmaceutical company committed to developing and commercializing product candidates for patients with depression, other diseases and disorders related to the central nervous system (CNS), and cancer.
+We are a clinical-stage biopharmaceutical company committed to developing and commercializing innovative product candidates for patients with depression, other diseases and various disorders related to the central nervous system ("CNS"), as well as cancer.

 More than one billion people worldwide suffer from CNS disorders.
-Recently, the economic burden of these disorders was estimated at \$2.0 trillion the United States and European Union alone, a figure that is expected to triple by 2030.
-The World Health Organization estimates that 350 million people are affected by depression worldwide.
-According to the NIH, major depression is one of the most common mental disorders in the United States.
+Recently, the economic burden of these disorders was estimated at \$2.0 trillion in the U.S. and European Union alone, a figure that is expected to triple by 2030.
+The World Health Organization estimates that 350 million people worldwide are affected by depression.
+According to the U.S. National Institutes of Health ("NIH"), major depression is one of the most common mental disorders in the U.S..
 In 2012, the NIH estimated 16 million adults aged 18 or older in the U.S. had at least one major depressive episode.
 This represented 6.9 percent of all U.S. adults.

-Our lead product candidate, AV-101, is an orally-active small molecule prodrug in Phase 2 development for Major Depressive Disorder (MDD).
-AV-101's mechanism of action (MOA), as an N-methyl-D-aspartate receptor (NMDAR) antagonist binding selectively at the glycine-binding (GlyB) co-agonist site of the NMDAR, is fundamentally different from all currently-approved antidepressants.
-In four preclinical studies utilizing well-validated animal models of depression, AV-101 was shown to induce fast-acting, dose-dependent, persistent and statistically significant antidepressant-like responses, following a single treatment, which were equivalent to responses seen with a control single sub-anesthetic dose of ketamine (sometimes used by clinicians off-label to treat suicidal behavior).
+Our lead product candidate, AV-101, is an orally available small molecule prodrug in Phase 2 clinical development for Major Depressive Disorder ("MDD").
+AV-101's mechanism of action ("MOA"), as an N-methyl-D-aspartate receptor ("NMDAR") antagonist binding selectively at the glycine-binding ("GlyB") co-agonist site of the NMDAR, is fundamentally different from all antidepressants currently approved by the U.S. Food and Drug Administration ("FDA").
+In four preclinical studies utilizing well-validated animal models of depression, AV-101 was shown to induce fast-acting, dose-dependent, persistent and statistically significant antidepressant-like responses, following a single treatment, which was equivalent to responses seen with a control single subanesthetic dose of ketamine (sometimes used by clinicians off-label to treat suicidal behavior).
 In the same studies, fluoxetine (Prozac) did not induce rapid onset antidepressant-like responses.
 Preclinical studies also support the hypothesis that AV-101 has potential to treat several additional CNS disorders, including chronic neuropathic pain, epilepsy and neurodegenerative diseases, such as Parkinson's disease and Huntington's disease where modulation of the NMDAR may have therapeutic benefit.